 - LinkedIn Student Jobs: LinkedIn has made it amazingly easy to find a job targeted for new grads on the site.
 Through the LinkedIn Student Jobs section you’ll find a wealth of companies looking to hire recent grads just like you.

 - Beepmo: Using this GPS-enabled mobile app, you can discover new connections based on where you’re located, making finding new people “as easy as checking into Foursquare.”

-- Creative Portfolio Display: If you’ve worked on a lot of projects in college, this app is a great way to showcase your work and show your connections (and potential employers) what you’re all about.
+- Behance: If you’ve worked on a lot of projects in college, this app is a great way to showcase your work and show your connections (and potential employers) what you’re all about.

 - Reading List: This app is great for discovering new and relevant books, and also for striking up a conversation with others about what you’ve read.

 - LinkOut: Having trouble finding time to get together with a new connection?
 LinkOut can take your calendar, your connection’s calendar, and automatically find times in which you can get together.

 - Cardmunch: At events, it’s not always easy to collect business cards and remember to connect with everyone you’ve met on Facebook.
 Cardmunch automates much of this, automatically transcribing and uploading information from business cards after you take a photo of them.

 - Events: This is a can’t-miss app.
 Stay on top of events that are important for networking and your career with the LinkedIn Events app.